django/deps/draft/email-providers.md

 section using the following shorthand:

-* "Deprecated settings": settings.py defines at least one of the deprecated email settings (listed below), but not `EMAIL_PROVIDERS`.
+* "Deprecated settings": settings.py defines at least one of the deprecated email settings (listed below), but not `MAILERS`.

-* "Updated settings": settings.py defines `EMAIL_PROVIDERS`, but none of the deprecated email settings.
+* "Updated settings": settings.py defines `MAILERS`, but none of the deprecated email settings.

-* "Default settings": neither `EMAIL_PROVIDERS` nor any deprecated email setting is defined in settings.py (so only Django's default global_settings apply).
+* "Default settings": neither `MAILERS` nor any deprecated email setting is defined in settings.py (so only Django's default global_settings apply).

 During the deprecation period:

-* Using `EMAIL_PROVIDERS` is opt-in.
-If `EMAIL_PROVIDERS` is not defined in settings.py, all deprecated settings and APIs continue to work as they did before (but issue deprecation warnings).
-However, once a project defines `EMAIL_PROVIDERS`, the deprecated email settings are no longer usable, and trying to mix them is an error.
+* Using `MAILERS` is opt-in.
+If `MAILERS` is not defined in settings.py, all deprecated settings and APIs continue to work as they did before (but issue deprecation warnings).
+However, once a project defines `MAILERS`, the deprecated email settings are no longer usable, and trying to mix them is an error.

-* `providers.default` and similar references to the default email provider work regardless of which settings are defined.
-If `EMAIL_PROVIDERS` is not defined, the default email provider will return the default `mail.get_connection()` initialized from deprecated or default settings.
-  This allows updated code (including Django itself) to switch to `providers` without worrying about which settings are in use.
+* `mailers.default` and similar references to the default mailer work regardless of which settings are defined.
+If `MAILERS` is not defined, the default mailer will return the default `mail.get_connection()` initialized from deprecated or default settings.
+This allows updated code (including Django itself) to switch to `mailers` without worrying about which settings are in use.

-* When `EMAIL_PROVIDERS` is defined, most uses of `mail.get_connection()` will return the default email provider (with a deprecation warning).
+* When `MAILERS` is defined, most uses of `mail.get_connection()` will return the default mailer (with a deprecation warning).
 This allows a project to update its own settings even if some external dependencies are still using `get_connection()`.

 The discussion below details how this is achieved and covers several related deprecations and compatibility concerns.